kutanapayal/logging_logger/README.md

 # Getting it

-To download logging-logger, either fork this github repo or simply use Pypi via pip.
+To download logging_logger, either fork this github repo or simply use Pypi via pip.

-$ pip install logging-logger
+$ pip install logging_logger

 # Using it

 logger was programmed with ease-of-use in mind.
-First, import loggerClass from logger
+First, import loggerClass from logging_logger

-from logging-logger import loggerClass
+from logging_logger import loggerClass

 # Print onScreen